 We have extensive experience in all aspects of healthcare finance, including institutional sales, capital markets, investment banking, investor and public relations, sell-side analysis, and buy-side analysis.
-We have an equally strong foundation in the life sciences, which enables us to understand our client’s R&D, regulatory, and commercial strategy.
-The combination of financial service and life science expertise allow us to best serve our clients needs.
+We have an equally strong foundation in the life sciences, medical technology, and healthcare services, which enables us to understand our client’s R&D, regulatory, and commercial strategy.
+The combination of financial service and healthcare expertise allows us to best serve our clients needs.

 Andrew McDonald is a healthcare investment professional with expertise in identifying transformative medicines as well as in forecasting clinical trial, regulatory, and sales outcomes.
 Prior to co-founding LifeSci Advisors, Andrew most recently served as senior biotechnology analyst at Great Point Partners, a dedicated life science hedge fund.
 From 2004-2006, Andrew was Co-head of Healthcare Research and Biotechnology Analyst at ThinkEquity Partners, a boutique investment bank.
 Prior to entering the financial services industry, Andrew was a medicinal chemist at Cytokinetics from 2001-2004, where he discovered and developed a promising anti-cancer agent now in clinical trials.
 Andrew began his pharmaceutical career as a medicinal chemist at Pfizer from 2000-2001.

 Andrew received a Ph.D. in organic chemistry from UC Irvine and completed his B.S. in chemistry at UC Berkeley.